BioX-NKU/cpDistiller/README.md

 Download the environment packages required for the pre-trained model (Optional).
 You can also install the required dependencies for the pre-trained model by following [https://github.com/vanvalenlab/intro-to-deepcell].

+The source code of experiments for cpDistiller is available at [source code](https://github.com/BioX-NKU/cpDistiller_source), including more detailed source code for cpDistiller.

 ```bash
 cd deepcell_release
 pip install tensorflow==2.8.1